- About Artistic Pools

 There are many options of pool covers available.
 You will need to consider your needs and determine which pool cover is right for you.

 Are you interested in designing a pool that has a sleek, modern aesthetic?
-Most modern pools are minimalistic, which means that the challenge is not determining what to add but figuring out how to keep the look sleek and simple.
+Most modern pools are minimalistic, which means that the challenge is not determining what to add but an antiquing find from us here will show you to keep the look sleek and simple.
 As you put together plans for your new pool, consider the following 5 design features for a sleek and modern pool style.

 Most modern pools achieve their sleek style with very simple pool features.
 This is not the time to install large water slides, rock grottos, and tiki torches.
 There are a number of modern pools that have nothing more than a few tasteful pieces of patio furniture on the deck and maybe some simple lighting.
 If you do want to add something to the pool and the surrounding space, consider unique underwater lighting and single stream fountains or small water flows as opposed to large flowing waterfalls.